Dip soldering: Process schematic

 The workpieces to be joined are treated with cleaning flux.
 Then the workpiece is mounted in the workholding device and immersed in the molten solder for 2 to 12 seconds.
 The workpiece is often agitated to aid the flow of the solder.
 The workpiece holder must allow an inclination of 3 to 5 deg so that the solder may run off to ensure a smooth finish.

 Workpiece geometry

 This process is generally limited to all-metal work pieces, although other materials, such as circuit boards can also tolerate momentary contact with the hot molten solder without damage.

 Setup and equipment

-There is not much equipment or setup for this process.
-All that is needed is the solder pot with its temperature control panel, the bath of molten solder, and the work holding device.
-Usually the work holding device is custom made for each respective workpiece for either manual or automated dipping.
+There is not much equipment or setup needed for dip soldering.
+All that is needed is the solder pot with its temperature control panel, a bath of molten solder, and the work-holding device.
+Usually the work-holding device is custom made for each respective workpiece for either manual or automated dipping.